As of MySQL Version 3.23.6, you can choose between three basic

 for installing Berkeley DB in the Berkeley DB README file.
 Then, pass

-option to MySQL's configure
+the --with-berkeley-db=DIR option to MySQL's configure,

-refers to the installation prefix used when installing
+where DIR refers to the installation prefix used when installing

 Berkeley DB (by default it is